 Many trends are shaping the HVAC industry.
-According to AeroSeal, single family homes make up 28 percent of the United States HVAC industry.
+According to AeroSeal, single-family homes make up 28 percent of the United States HVAC industry.
 Apartment buildings account for 6.1 percent, while healthcare industries make up 13 percent of the industry revenues.
-Other leading components include manufacturing and industrial applications and office building applications, which each account for just over 10 percent of the industry’s revenue.
+Other leading components include manufacturing and industrial applications and office building applications, which account for just over 10 percent of the industry’s revenue.

 Technology is also driving changes in this industry.
-An increased focus on energy efficiency has led to refined equipment, and with big data and analytics offering in-depth information on buildings and their energy usage, HVAC systems should continue to become more efficient with more precise installations in the future.
-Building managers are using technology, like smartphone apps, to control lighting and ventilation in their buildings, and HVAC businesses can also embrace this technology by using online marketing, widgets, and other tools to connect with potential customers who are researching these systems online.
+An increased focus on energy efficiency has led to refined equipment.
+With big data and analytics offering in-depth information on buildings and their energy usage, HVAC systems should continue to become more efficient with more precise installations in the future.
+Building managers are using technology, like smartphone apps, to control lighting and ventilation in their buildings.
+HVAC businesses can also embrace this technology by using online marketing, widgets, and other tools to connect with potential customers who are researching these systems online.

 HVAC businesses focus on different target markets.
-Some businesses provide mostly residential services, so they’ll market to homeowners or builders who are creating new houses.
-Others offer more commercial services, and they will market to healthcare facility and other commercial business owners.
-HVAC businesses offer a specialized service with skills and equipment that your average homeowner or business owner doesn’t possess, so these businesses can truly market to nearly anyone who has a HVAC system.
+Some businesses provide mostly residential services, so they’ll market to homeowners or builders who create new houses.
+Others offer more commercial services, and they will market to a healthcare facility and other commercial business owners.
+HVAC businesses offer a specialized service with skills and equipment that your average homeowner or business owner doesn’t possess, so these businesses can truly market to nearly anyone with an HVAC system.

-Skills, experience, and education useful in running a HVAC business
+Skills, experience, and education useful in running an HVAC business

-You won’t necessarily need a business degree to start a HVAC business, but if you have certain skills and experiences, the process of starting your business can be smoother and easier.
+You won’t necessarily need a business degree to start an HVAC business, but if you have certain skills and experiences, the process of starting your business can be smoother and easier.

 Math and physics knowledge.
 An understanding of math and physics will be helpful in learning this trade and understanding how HVAC systems work.

 HVAC training.
 HVAC technicians need to receive training, which is offered at community colleges and trade schools.
 According to Career Trend, this training can take between six months and two years to complete.
-A technician can also choose to work as an apprentice for three to five years, but this option offers the benefit of being able to both work and train at the same time.
+A technician can also choose to work as an apprentice for three to five years, but this option offers the benefit of both work and training.